sissaschool/xmlschema/doc/features.rst

 XSD 1.0 and 1.1 support
 =======================

-From release v1.0.14 XSD 1.1 support has been added to the library through the class :class:`xmlschema.XMLSchema11`.
+Since release v1.0.14 XSD 1.1 support has been added to the library through the class :class:`xmlschema.XMLSchema11`.
 You have to use this class for XSD 1.1 schemas instead the default class :class:`xmlschema.XMLSchema`, that is linked to XSD 1.0 validator :class:`xmlschema.XMLSchema10`.